 Your quilt looks perfectly fine without a border.
 But with a border?
 Masterpiece!
 That's definitely true when you're using a mitered border — and all you need to know to create this style of fabric frame is how to sew mitered corners.

 You’ve pieced together a killer quilt top (congrats!), picked your bottom fabric and purchased your batting.
-Now you’re wondering how to stitch that fluffy quilt sandwich with your sewing machine.
-Fear not!
-We’re here to help.
+Now, how do you stitch that fluffy quilt sandwich in your sewing machine?
+With stitch in the ditch, of course.

 Cutting fabric for quilting is a little more involved than just taking a pair of scissors and snipping strips of cloth.
 You need the right supplies — a quality rotary cutter, a ruler and a cutting mat — plus some know-how.